 - Personal vs. Professional – The scientist as childlike iconoclast

 Available in electronic format on all major booksellers, including:

-Cosmological Conundrums is also part of the five-part Ideas Roadshow Collection, Conversations About Astrophysics & Cosmology, which is available in both paperback and electronic format.
+Cosmological Conundrums is also part of the five-part Ideas Roadshow Collection, Conversations About Astrophysics & Cosmology, which is available in hardcover, paperback and electronic format.

 We’ve produced a one-hour video of our conversation with Justin Khoury which is now available on Vimeo On Demand: https://vimeo.com/ondemand/cosmologicalconundrums